f5shemyakin/xcwaapdemoguide/README.rst

 At this stage you should have set up a sample app and sent traffic to it.
 You've configured and applied F5 Distributed Cloud WAAP services in order to protect both the Web & API of the app from malicious actors & bots.
 We also looked at the telemetry and insights from the data in the various Dashboards & security events.

-We hope you have a better understanding of the F5 Distributed Cloud WAAP services and are now ready to implement it for your own organization.
+We hope you have a better understanding of the Distributed Cloud WAAP services and are now ready to implement them for your own organization.
 Should you have any issues or questions, please feel free to raise them via GitHub.
 Thank you!